-Innovation Engineering S.r.l.
-(INNEN) is a private company located in Rome, Naples, and Milan (Italy) focused on the design and development of advanced IT solution to search, access and manage relevant knowledge within enterprises, on the web, and in structured databases, with specific focus on the technology innovation domain.
+Innovation Engineering is an Italian private company focused on the design and development of advanced IT solution to search, access and manage relevant knowledge within enterprises, on the web, and in structured databases, with a specific focus on the technology innovation domain.

 Biozoon GmbH was established in 2001 and currently employs 23 persons, among which are food technologist, engineers and food marketing experts.
 Biozoon is located in Bremerhaven at the centre of the Northern German food industry.
 The business concept is based on three pillars: